TL;DR – How to Start Selling Online in China (2025)

 If you are interested in introducing your company or brand to this market, do not hesitate to contact InfluChina, an e-commerce agency in China whose purpose is to promote the presence of foreign companies in China through strategic collaborations with Chinese influencers.

-1. E-commerce in China vs traditional commerce
+1. E-commerce in China vs Traditional Retail: Why Online Leads

 To distinguish between e-commerce and traditional commerce, it’s important to recognize that traditional commerce involves face-to-face, physical interaction between buyers and sellers.
 E-commerce, on the other hand, enables transactions without direct contact, allowing consumers to purchase products from virtually anywhere, regardless of geographic distance.